dboun/MultiPatientImageProcessing/README.md

-# MultiPatientImageProcessing
+# MPIP (*Multi-Patient Image Processing*)

-Bulk processing of medical images
+Bulk processing of medical images.

 *If* GeodesicTrainingSegmentation crashes, build OpenCV with CPU_BASELINE set to 'SSE'.
-You can also update OpenCV to version 4 ([default of OpenCV now](https://github.com/opencv/opencv)).
+Alternatively, you can also update OpenCV to version 4 ([default of OpenCV now](https://github.com/opencv/opencv)).